missingdays/nerdy.python/README.md

 ## Where to find stuff?
 C_school is where basic algorithms and tasks in C are stored.
 This is a great place to start your journey.
-Most of algorithms are stored in main.
+Most of algorithms are stored in algorithms and data sctructures in data_sctrucutres.
+All contests you can find in contests. contests/challenges are separated in years.
+Materials is the library of books, videos, articles, competitions, courses etc. that relate to algortihms and data structures or computer science.

 ## Why to store full Qt projects?
 Qt projects are only stored in c_school.
 We store raw C/C++ in main.